uphy/agent-sync/docs/index.md

 ## Getting Started

-To get started with agent-sync, install it using one of the methods described in the [GitHub repository](https://github.com/uphy/agent-sync) and run the `init` command to create a sample configuration:
+To get started with agent-sync, install it using one of the methods described in the [Installation Guide](installation.md) and run the `init` command to create a sample configuration:

 ```bash
 agent-sync init